Social Emotional Learning (SEL) has become a big topic in schools for good reasons.Â

 Mindset Monday:

-Start of the week with Mindset Monday!
+Start the week with Mindset Monday!
 Students get an introduction to the SEL topic of the week with an activity that gets them to think deeper about the topic.

 Togetherness Tuesday